MusheAbdulHakim/Make-Google-Search-Clone-with-php-and-mysql/README.md

 5. If you enjoy and like it, star the repo and follow me if you would like more projects like this.

 Thanks you.
-If you have any challenges or problems with it just contact me musheabdulhakim99@gmail.com
+If you have any challenges or problems with it just open an issue in the repository and describe your problem. with bugs, errors. i will be happy to help.
-I will be happy to help you
+Send your pull request I will be happy to merge them.